Fantasy Points Logo - Wordmark

 Quarterbacks

 Matthew Stafford (LAR) — Stafford has yet to practice in training camp because of back soreness, but that was seemingly set to change this week.
 He was set to return to practice on Aug.
 11 after throwing 68 passes before Los Angeles’ preseason opener, but he was seen in street clothes heading into a wellness chamber during practice.
-NFL Network’s Ian Rapoport reported that Stafford was dealing with an aggravated disc in his back, and he received an epidural for the discomfort of the injury.
+He once again sat out practice on Aug.
+12-13, but HC Sean McVay said the plan is for Stafford to work out before their second preseason game on Aug.
+16. NFL Network’s Ian Rapoport reported that Stafford was dealing with an aggravated disc in his back, and he received an epidural for the discomfort of the injury.
 Stafford has enough time to get ready for the season opener against the Texans, but his slow recovery is a bit concerning if the 37-year-old’s back injury were to flare up during the season.
-(Added Aug.
-11)
+(Updated Aug.
+15)

 Jordan Love (GB) — GM Brian Gutekunst told the media that Love is undergoing a procedure on his left thumb for a ligament injury, which is why his hand was taped at practice on Aug.
-11. He banged his hand on a helmet against the Jets in the preseason opener, and he decided to get the issue fixed now after testing it out in practice.
+11. The Milwaukee Journal-Sentinel’s Tom Silverstein reported the surgery went “perfect” on Aug.
+12. He banged his hand on a helmet against the Jets in the preseason opener, and he decided to get the issue fixed now after testing it out in practice.
+Love said he wanted to feel good going into the season after dealing with injuries throughout 2024.
 The Packers hope to have Love back at practice by next week, which means he should be ready to go for the season opener against the Lions.
-(Added Aug.
-12)
+(Updated Aug.
+14)

 Running Backs